 Choose a Type of Concrete Stain

 There are two basic types of concrete stain.
 Acid stain is used by professionals.
 It reacts chemically with the concrete to change its color.
 This type of stain is permanent and usually will not fade.
 Acid etching stain is available to non-professionals, but it is trickier to use and you don't have that many color choices.
-The second type of concrete stain simply sprays, spreads or rolls on.
+The second type of concrete stain simply soaks in after you spray, spread, or roll it on.
 It is available in a variety of colors, and although it may fade over time, a good sealer can prolong its life.

 Test For Existing Sealer